HOME

 Mark Epstein, for example, has argued that, from the Buddhist perspective, it is mistaken to view egolessness as a developmental stage beyond the ego.
 During transpersonal states of consciousness the ego is not abandoned, nor completely transcended; rather, the spiritual practitioner realizes that the ego lacks concrete existence.
 It is not the ego that disappears; rather the belief in the ego’s solidity, the identification with the ego’s representations, is abandoned in the realization of egolessness during states of ordinary waking consciousness.
 (Schlamm, 2010)

 It is evident that the trinitarian Self brings with it a quite different, “non-dualistic”, way of seeing reality.
-From a complementarian standpoint this is unobjectionable, since its quaternarian complementary is retained, anyway.
+From a complementarian standpoint this is unobjectionable, seeing that its quaternarian complementary is retained, anyway.
 According to Jung’s quaternarian standpoint the “dualistic” perspective does not at all represent a “confused state of mind”.
-We can accept both views although they are mutually exclusive.
-Thus we may solve this endless schism.
-But Jung’s model is unitarian, i.e., there cannot be two wholenesses in one Self, but only one, so the trinitarian interpretation is rejected as erroneous.
+We can accept both views, although they are mutually exclusive.
+Thus, we may solve this endless schism.
+But Jung’s model is unitarian, which means that there cannot be two wholenesses in one Self, but only one.
+Accordingly, the trinitarian interpretation is rejected as erroneous.
 On the other hand, the teachers of the East regard Jung’s worldview as a confused state of mind known as ‘samsara’.
-This would be equally wrong.
+This is equally wrong.

-In order to postulate a unitarian Self and a monistic metaphysic Jung rejects the transcendental Godhead.
-He discards the transcendental aspect of personality, which is a very radical step since it is universally present in spiritual teachings around the globe.
-Nevertheless, in accordance with Jung’s ideal of enveloping all opposites, he proceeds to postulate transcendence in a radical psychological form, that is, a “psychoid” form of transcendence.
+In order to postulate a unitarian Self and a monistic metaphysic Jung eliminates the transcendental Godhead.
+He discards the transcendental aspect of personality.
+It is a very radical step, considering that it is universally present in spiritual teachings around the globe.
+Nevertheless, in accordance with Jung’s ideal of enveloping all opposites, he proceeds to postulate transcendence in a radical psychological form, i.e., as a “psychoid” form of transcendence.
 What constitutes the world according to Jung?
-It is neither esse in re nor esse in spiritu, rather it is esse in anima.
+It is neither esse in re nor esse in spiritu; rather it is esse in anima.
 His metaphysic and his writings are predicated on a Self that harbours irreconcilable opposites.
 The tree is known by its fruit.
 Evidently the Jungian Self has given rise to a cumbersome and self-contradictory theoretical construct.
 What’s worse, the deleterious metaphysics in Jung’s thought is the seed of the regressive movement that has occurred in Hillman and the modern polytheists.
 It is necessary to take this “shadow” of Jungian psychology to task because it leads to unconsciousness.
-Jung said that an increase in consciousness is critical for the survival of civilization, but the Jungian movement risks turning into its own opposite.
+Jung said that an increase in consciousness is critical for the survival of civilization; but the Jungian movement risks turning into its own opposite.

 The complementarian Self

 To adopt Jung’s unitarian Self is to bite off more than one can chew.
 Theologians have presented a better Self model in the form of the hypostatic union of the two natures of Christ.
 Of course, since it is a model of Christ’s nature and not of the human Self, we cannot expect the same laws to apply.
 Still, it lends credence to a complementarian interpretation of human personality.
 There is a clear resemblance between the hypostatic union and the complementarian Self.
-The Christ is wholly human and also wholly divine.
-It is a Christological dogma, yet Jesus Christ also serves as model personality for millions of people.
-It is probably true what Jung says, that the Christ image is too one-sidedly spiritual.
-Yet, correctly understood, the theology surrounding the Christ lends credence to a balanced and complementarian Self image (cf. Winther, 2011b, here).
+The Christ is wholly human and wholly divine.
+It is a Christological dogma; yet, Jesus Christ also serves as model personality for millions of people.
+It is probably true what Jung says, namely that the Christ image is too one-sidedly spiritual.
+Nevertheless, correctly understood, Christology lends credence to a balanced and complementarian Self image (cf. Winther, 2011b, here).

 The Gnostics set themselves the task of bringing back to the Pleroma the divine sparks that have fallen and are now imprisoned inside material existence.
 In fact, when the mystic tones down the light of consciousness, yet remains focused, he does exactly this.
 He sacrifices conscious light and thereby returns the divine sparks to their origin, thus reciprocating the sacrifice that was once made when the world was created.
-(The original world-creating sacrifice, when the gods sacrifice their limbs, is a central theme in religious mythology.)
-The contemplative stands aside from the stressful onrush of the world, devoting himself to spiritual practices such as discursive mediation.
-In the Christian conception sacrifice of life implies that the devotees give up their own life of the ego.
-Accordingly, they choose to live as cloistered contemplatives, etc. Thus, their time and energy is devoted not to themselves and their own well-being, but to God, in the form of prayer, etc. It is a religious mindset where faith plays a central part.
-However, it needn’t be as austere as in medieval spiritual practice.
+(The original world-creating sacrifice, when the gods sacrificed their life and limbs, is a central theme in religious mythology.)
+The contemplative stands aside from the stressful onrush of the world, devoting himself to spiritual practices, such as discursive mediation.
+In the Christian conception, sacrifice means that the devotee gives up his/her own life of the ego and may choose to live as cloistered contemplative.
+Thus, time and energy is devoted not to oneself and one’s own well-being, but to God, in the form of prayer, etc. It is a religious mindset where faith plays a central part.
+However, it needn’t be as austere as in medieval spiritual practices.

 Conclusion

-Since matter (‘mater’ — mother) is fundamental to the universe, and ideas are viewed as secondary, the latter also become relativized.
-They are regarded as invented, and that’s why no idea is regarded more objective than the other.
+Because matter (‘mater’ — mother) is fundamental to the universe, and ideas are viewed as secondary, the latter also become relativized.
+They are regarded as invented, and that’s why no idea is seen as more objective than the other.
 What’s absolute is only the stuff that makes up the world and what sustains us, such as foodstuff.
 Thus, the motherly principle becomes dominant, while the fatherly principle is undervalued.
-As a consequence people become enmeshed in the mother complex.
+As a consequence, people become enmeshed in the mother complex.
 The consequence of one-sided materialism is that we are about to dive headlong into matriarchy.
-But if the realm of ideas — the spirit — were fundamental to the universe, then it would function as a counterweight to matriarchy and relativism.
+On the other hand, if the realm of ideas — the spirit — were fundamental to the universe, then it would function as a counterweight to matriarchy and relativism.
 The complementarian perspective postulates a spiritual complementarity.
 This is a working solution, unlike the unitarian perspective that conflates notions of transcendence with a worldly outlook.

 Synchronicity does not commend itself, it seems.
-Coincidences are valuable to take note of, but that doesn’t mean that it should be seen as a principle of nature.
+Although coincidences are valuable to take note of, it doesn’t mean that it should be seen as a principle of nature.
 Such events could equally well be purely coincidental, interpreted as intentional.
-Alternatively they are parapsychological phenomena, such as the capacity to transcend time and unconsciously to foresee the future, to a degree.
+Alternatively, they are parapsychological phenomena, such as the capacity to transcend time and unconsciously to foresee the future, to a degree.
 The capacity of unconscious perception, as observed in animals, must also be taken into account.
 Synchronicity is not really an explanation.
 It is a statement of just-so-ness, a mere statement of fact: a synchronistic event just occurred.
-Instead it is hypostatized as a metaphysical statement about the nature of the universe.
-It is like a huge impersonal spirit, metaphysically neutral, capable of forging coincidences in the realms of its offspring, namely the material and psychic realms.
+Instead, it is hypostatized as a metaphysical statement about the nature of the universe.
+It is like a huge impersonal spirit, metaphysically neutral, capable of forging coincidences in its progeny, namely the material and psychic realms.
 Jung held that psyche is equally real as matter.
 But the monistic model (i.e., that they are inherently one) is problematic, it seems.
-Jung’s metaphysic of an unus mundus and its concomitant principle of synchronicity remains sheer metaphysical speculation.
-He holds that the psyche has the same reality status as the outer world.
-He achieves this by saying that there is a psychoid reality that underlies them both.
+Jung’s metaphysic of an unus mundus and its concomitant principle of synchronicity remain sheer metaphysical speculation.
+He holds that the psyche has the same reality status as the outer world and achieves this by postulating a psychoid reality that underlies them both.
 It is a form of transcendental monism.

 In order to maintain wholeness and meaning in the universe it is not necessary to endorse a monistic metaphysic.
 In the complementarian model the psyche occupies a special place.
-Consciousness furthers a complementarian bipartition of the world, much like the role of the observer in quantum physics, who decides whether to view the phenomenon as particle or wave.
-At the moment of observation the quantum potential collapses into either one of the two complementary models.
+Consciousness furthers a complementarian bipartition of the world, much like the role of the observer in quantum physics, who decides whether the phenomenon is a particle or a wave.
 The physicist chooses whether to be part of the material world of particles or the world of non-substantial waves.
 But he can’t choose both alternatives at the same time.
 There is no monistic alternative, on lines of Jung.
-By way of analogy, the psyche, as the observer, plays a central part in a complementarian metaphysic.
+By way of analogy, the observer plays a central part in a complementarian metaphysic.
 This is central to my argument, although my sketchy thoughts about the role of the psyche in the complementarian paradigm need further elaboration.

-Synchronicity and the psychological (psychoid) form of transcendental layer is the mortar that holds together Jung’s edifice of metaphysical monism and unity of Self.
-The transcendental concept makes very much sense in the trinitarian paradigm, where God is relatively transcendent being, but it has no place in the quaternarian paradigm where it is logically inconsistent and excites the return of pagan ideas.
+Synchronicity and the psychoid transcendental layer is the mortar that holds together Jung’s edifice of metaphysical monism and unity of Self.
+The transcendental concept makes very much sense in the trinitarian paradigm, where God’s being has relative transcendence, but it has no place in the quaternarian paradigm where it is logically inconsistent and incites the return of pagan ideas.
 Jung’s world is characterized by wholeness.
 Yet, behind the drapery of advanced psychology it sanctions paganism, in the sense of Celtic or Roman polytheism.
-There is no reason to implant the archetype in a transcendental psychoid substratum in order to endow the archetype with reality-status, and thus to achieve ‘absolute meaning’ and ‘absolute knowledge’.
+There is no reason to implant the archetype in a transcendental psychoid substratum in order to endow the archetype with reality-status, thereby to achieve ‘absolute meaning’ and ‘absolute knowledge’.
 A trinitarian complementary reality is transcendentalism proper, and it is a wellspring of meaning.

-In the fairytale the old king must step down in favour of the young stableman, who is chosen by the beautiful princess since he has saved the kingdom from demise.
-Fairytale characters do not signify human egos.
+In the fairytale, the old king must step down in favour of the young stableman, who was chosen by the beautiful princess, because he has saved the kingdom from demise.
+The fairytale hero does not signify a human ego.
 M-L von Franz holds that the emergence of the young king signifies that new ruling ideas will come to dominate collective consciousness.
 To maintain vitality and avoid stagnation, it is necessary to allow for new developments.
 To cling to old beliefs will lead to the demise of the kingdom.
 Only new ideas can save it.
 It is a misapprehension that critical views serve a destructive purpose.
-My incentive is to propose new ways of seeing things, which hopefully will contribute to the survival of the “kingdom” of Jungian psychology.
+Rather, the incentive is to propose new ways of seeing things, which hopefully will contribute to the survival of the “kingdom” of Jungian psychology.
 The growth of superstition and obsolete polytheistic ideas are highly damaging to Jungian psychology.

 I hold that the metaphysical superstructure of synchronicity ought to be discarded.
-The notion is better used to denote interesting coincidences, which are viewed as quite mundane examples of unconscious intuitive foresight, etc. In the complementarian model, the transcendental and psychoid aspect of the archetype has no place since it fulfills no function.
+The notion is better used to denote interesting coincidences, viewed as quite mundane examples of unconscious intuitive foresight.
+In the complementarian model, the transcendental and psychoid aspect of the archetype has no place, because it fulfills no function.
 The complementarian model also warrants a way of life in which the individual refrains from realizing both aspects of the Self.
-Thus, it includes the collective of people who has no propensity to walk the individual and the spiritual path.
-This solves the dilemma of elitism that some have criticized in the Jungian model.
+Thus, it includes the great majority of people who have no propensity to walk the individual and the spiritual path.
+This solves the dilemma of elitism, which has been criticized in the Jungian model.

 Forest